A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes equations: Proof of Theorem

 \section{Proof of Theorem \ref{MainTHM}}

-It is well known that a solution with the regularity \refe{RegU} is unique.
-It suffices to prove the regularity of the solution.
-In the rest part of this paper, we denote by $C_{p_1,p_2,...,p_m}$ a generic positive constant which may depend on the parameters $p_1,p_2,...,p_m$ and $\mu$, but is independent of $n$, $k$, $\tau$, $h$ and $T$.
+It is well known that a solution with the regularity \eqref{RegU} is unique and smooth for $t\in(0,T]$.
+We shall prove existence of a solution with this regularity up to time $T$.
+In the rest part of this paper, we denote by $C_{p_1,p_2,...,p_m}$ a generic positive constant which may depend on the parameters $p_1,p_2,...,p_m$ and $\mu$, but is independent of $n$, $k$, $\tau$, $h$, $T$ and $\mu$.